gregor-smith/fallible-server/README.md

 Whenever sending a message fails for any reason, this callback is called with the data being sent and the error thrown.
 Can optionally return a `Promise`.

 All of these callbacks also receive a UUID generated for the socket, which as shown in the next section can be used to manipulate sockets outwith the context of a `MessageHandler`.
 If you really need to, you can override this UUID with the `uuid` field of the response.

-Additional headers can be set through the `headers` field, just like with regular responses.

 WebSocket responses require an `accept` field, which is used for the `Sec-WebSocket-Accept` header.
 An optional `protocol` field is used for the `Sec-WebSocket-Protocol` header.
 A convenience `WebSocketResponder` class is provided to parse these fields from an `IncomingMessage`, returning a `Result` covering every potential error.
 Its `response` method can then be used to simplify creating a `WebSocketResponse`: